Netsponge/djangoappscript/README.md

 Ensure that `py` command points to python3 with `py -V` (python 3 or above)

-## create your repository in your workspace
+## create your directory in your workspace

 In the terminal, launch